leemunroe/blog/_drafts/css.markdown

 In 2007 along came Sass.
 Particularly useful for importing and maintaining **multiple stylesheets**.
 Very useful for **variables, repeating patterns** and all sorts of other powerful things.

 Sass (Syntactically Awesome Style Sheets) came first.
 SCSS (Sassy CSS) came shortly after, with more familiar CSS syntax.
 You probably want to go with SCSS.
+I can't imagine not using SCSS on a project, and having to write pure CSS.

 {% highlight scss %}
 $primary-color: purple;